Rangers vs. Mariners Player Props Betting Odds

-Oddsmakers have listed player props for Jarred Kelenic, Marcus Semien and others when the Seattle Mariners host the Texas Rangers at T-Mobile Park on Monday at 9:40 PM ET.
+Player prop bet options for Ty France, Marcus Semien and others are listed when the Seattle Mariners host the Texas Rangers at T-Mobile Park on Tuesday at 9:40 PM ET.

 Bet on this matchup or its props with DraftKings!